7 Keys to Documenting a Customer Interaction

 6. What Needs to Be Done to Resolve the Issue — If the customer states what they are looking for as a resolution, that information should be recorded.
 That way, the next person in the chain will begin with the customer’s end-goal in mind.

-7. Scheduling a Follow Up — If a follow up is relevant, it should be scheduled and noted at the time of your interaction.
+7. Scheduling a Follow up — If a follow up is relevant, it should be scheduled and noted at the time of your interaction.

 Of course, this is a generic list that should fit most organizations.
 However, each business is unique, and you want to look at the specifics that are relevant to your business.